Sous le soleil: Broadcast

 It has been a success in many countries, particularly in Latin America, France, Belgium, Bulgaria, Switzerland, Italy, Slovakia, Russia, Turkey and Poland.
 In different times it was also shown in Hungary, Ukraine, Lebanon, Azerbaijan, Georgia, Greece, Estonia, Finland, Sweden, Denmark, Mexico, Bosnia and Herzegovina, Serbia, USA and many other countries.
 In Serbia, the show has been on air continuously since 1998 on several different channels; as of 2009, the show is being syndicated in its entirety on several local television channels.
 In Montenegro (as well as in Serbia through cable), new episodes are being shown on Atlas TV.

 Plot and characters

 The plot focuses on the lives and romances of Laure, Caroline and Jessica, three young women living in Saint-Tropez, on the French Riviera.

 Laure is a sensitive woman working as a doctor in a hospital of Saint-Tropez.

 Caroline is a willful and smart woman who works hard to make it as a singer and a lawyer.

-Jessica is a beautiful American blonde who works as a bartender, a model and a dancer.
+Jessica is a beautiful American blonde who works as a bartender, model, and dancer.